 The Council of Members (CoM) is the governing body established as part of PCRIF, which convenes biannually.
 There are presently nine seats on the CoM, each seat with one equal vote.
-The CoM is comprised of participating PCRAFI member countries (currently five: the Cook Islands, the Marshall Islands, Tonga, Samoa and Vanuatu) and the four contributing donors (Germany, Japan, the UK and the US).
+The CoM is comprised of participating PCRAFI member countries (currently five: the Cook Islands, the Marshall Islands, Tonga, Samoa and Vanuatu) and the five contributing donors (Canada, Germany, Japan, the UK and the US).
 This structure provides donor partners a voice in key decisions pertaining to the operations of PCRIC, as well as direct dialogue to discuss priorities and challenges of the Facility with member countries.
 (See CoM Governance Structure, Annex III)

-Component 2: Capitalization of the Pacific Catastrophe Risk Insurance Company (PCRIC)
+Component 2: Capitalization of PCRIC

-This component provides the initial capitalization funds for the captive insurance company, PCRIC, to begin operations, including its key functions:
+This component provides the initial capitalization funds for the captive insurance company - PCRIC - to begin operations, including its key functions: